 Medical Cannabis Use Updates Impacting Employers

-- Latest states to legalize medical and recreational cannabis use, is federal legalization next?
+- Post election update: which states have newly legalized medical and recreational cannabis use, - and is federal legalization next?

 - Using the “Direct Threat to Safety” defense to avoid accommodating a cannabis user